Galleri Fabriksg. 48

-True Colors examines the way norms and values played a role in the development of color film.
-With a combination of found images and artifacts of photographic equipment the exhibition draws attention to what choices the color film industry made in the past and the prejudices that was inherent in the production of photographic materials.
-For decades, color film was better suited to expose light skin and it wasn’t until the 80’s that Kodak tried to change this with a new film stock, launched by the slogan ‘Show your true colors’.
-Through a loupe the viewer can see photonegative of so called ‘Shirley cards’, a norm reference card depicting a white Western woman, that was used to calibrate skin tones in photos.
-Sound and images from Kodak’s TV commercials are highly present in the room and the visitor is invited to ‘consume color’ in cups of colored gelatin, referring to the material of the color layers in film.
+True Colors examines the way norms and values played a role in the development of photographic materials in history, particularly prejudices inherent in the production of color film.
+With a combination of found images and artifacts of photographic equipment the exhibition draws attention to what choices the color film industry made in the past.
+For decades, color film was better suited to expose white skin and had difficulties to render black skin.
+It wasn’t until the 80’s that the market leader Kodak Company tried to change this with a new film stock, launched by the disguised slogan ‘Show your true colors’.

 In the installation True Colors, a loupe is given to the visitors to look at photonegatives on light tables attached to the wall.
 The negatives are so called ‘Shirley cards’, a norm reference image depicting a white Western woman, that was used to calibrate skin tones in most photo labs.
 Sound and images from Kodak’s ‘Show your true colors’ TV commercials are highly present in the exhibition room.
 On a freestanding light table the visitors are invited to ‘consume color’ from cups of Jello, referring to the color layers in film rolls which are made from gelatine .

 You must be logged in to post a comment.